 Catbird Linux to USB / SD Media

-Catbird Linux is a fast and lightweight operating system, derived from Ubuntu, and distributed as a live CD iso file.
-While a few users prefer to run it directly from a CD, most will use one of the methods described below to put it on a USB or SD memory device for easy portability.
-Users certainly should seek the higher performance of a system installed to a SSD or flash drive!
+Catbird Linux is a fast and lightweight operating system, derived from Ubuntu, and distributed as an iso file.
+Most users will use one of the methods described below to put it on a USB or SD memory device for easy portability.

 For this easy iso direct-to-USB/SD method, we will use the Linux dd command, which comes with virtually all distros, including Catbird Linux itself.
 You can use Ubuntu, Debian, Mint, Knoppix, Puppy, Arch, or just about any derivative to write the iso file contents directly to a flash memory device.
 There is one factor to consider, though: using dd overwrites everything and allows only the iso's contents to remain on the flash memory device.
 Do not use this technique for a multipurpose device.
-Pick a flashdrive or SD card that exceeds the size of the iso: 2.0 GB is enough for Catbird linux.
+Pick a flashdrive or SD card that exceeds the size of the iso file.

 - A running Linux system such as Debian, Ubuntu, Arch, Knoppix, Mint, or Catbird Linux.

-- A USB or SD flash memory device just slightly larger than the iso file (2 GB is sufficient)
+- A USB or SD flash memory device just slightly larger than the iso file.

 - A Catbird Linux ISO file.
 Get Catbird Linux from here.